 Find out more about riding the Severn Valley Railway.

-If you need to escape the rain then there’s no better place to take your LEGO-loving children than the LEGOLAND Discovery Centre.
+If you need to escape the rain then there’s no better place to take your LEGO-loving children than the LEGOLAND Discovery Centre in Birmingham.
+It’s one of the most popular West Midlands attractions.

 Find out more about LEGOLAND Discovery Centre*.